PM-Notes/Prince2/README.md

 The number of stages will depend on the size and complexity of the project, the risk, organisational standard and policies and where significant decisions are needed usually before a major commitment is made, such as awarding a contract.

 Smaller stages offer more control to the project board who are the key decision makers, but also required more effort on their part.

+Benefits of Managing by Stages
+- Making sure the project is properly initiated before work starts
+- Giving the Project Board the opportunity to assess the projects viability at defined intervals
+- Making sure key decisions are made before the work starts (suchh as awarding contracts)
+- Clarifying the impact of external influences on the project before the go-ahead is given
+- Delegating authority to the Project Manager on a stage by stage basis - *Management by Exception*

 5. Manage by exception
 6. Focus on products